rsvim/rfc/1-TUI/3-Layout.md

   - [morphorm](https://docs.rs/morphorm/latest/morphorm/)
   - [backer](https://docs.rs/backer/latest/backer/)

 As CSS Flexbox is quite popular and full-featured web standard, its rust implementations are also high quality.
-We can rely on the taffy to implement our layout system for Rsvim.
+We can rely on taffy to implement our layout system for Rsvim.

 ### Trade-Off

 Of course there is a big gap between TUI layout and a browser that running CSS layout.
 Here we have some very fundamental principles when using CSS Flexbox with Rsvim TUI:

-#### Limited Resource
+#### Keep It Simple

 Grapheme based TUI has very limited spaces compared with pixel based web browser, thus unnecessary details are removed for more effective visual information.